Get The Help You Deserve

 • Negligence as a Basis: In bus accident cases, determining liability often hinges on establishing negligence.
 This involves proving that one or more parties, such as the bus operator, transportation company, or maintenance crew, breached their duty of care to passengers or other road users.

-• Bus Operator's Responsibility: Bus operators have a duty to operate their vehicles safely and responsibly.
-If a bus driver's actions, such as speeding, distracted driving, or running red lights, contribute to an accident, they may be held liable.
+• Bus Operator's Responsibility: Bus operators must operate their vehicles safely and responsibly.
+If a bus driver's actions, such as speeding, distracted driving, or running red lights, contribute to an accident, they may be liable.

 • Transportation Company Accountability: Transportation companies are responsible for ensuring the proper training and supervision of their bus drivers.
 If a company neglects its duty to hire qualified and trained drivers, it can be held liable for accidents caused by its employees.

 • Maintenance Crew Obligations: Maintenance crews are responsible for ensuring that buses are in safe working condition.
-If mechanical failures or maintenance-related issues contribute to an accident, the maintenance crew may bear liability.
+The maintenance crew may be liable if mechanical failures or maintenance-related issues contribute to an accident.

 • Failure to Conduct Regular Inspections: Regular inspections are essential to identify and address potential mechanical issues.
-If a transportation company or maintenance crew fails to conduct these inspections, it can be considered negligent.
+It can be considered negligent if a transportation company or maintenance crew fails to conduct these inspections.

-• Bus Manufacturer Liability: In some cases, liability may extend to the bus manufacturer if a design or manufacturing defect is identified as a contributing factor in the accident.
+• Bus Manufacturer Liability: In some cases, liability may extend to the bus manufacturer if a design or manufacturing defect is identified as contributing to the accident.

-• Passenger Responsibilities: In some instances, passengers' actions or behaviors can contribute to accidents.
+• Passenger Responsibilities: Sometimes, passengers' actions or behaviors can contribute to accidents.
 If a passenger's actions cause a distraction or interfere with the driver's ability to operate the bus safely, it may affect liability considerations.

 • Comparative Negligence: New York follows a comparative negligence system, allowing for proportionate liability.
 This means that if multiple parties share responsibility for an accident, each party's liability is determined based on their degree of fault.

 • Legal Counsel's Role: Legal counsel plays a crucial role in bus accident cases by investigating the accident, gathering evidence, and advocating for their client's rights.
-Having an experienced bus accident lawyer is essential for determining liability and pursuing compensation.
+An experienced bus accident lawyer is essential for determining liability and pursuing compensation.

-We understand how difficult it may have been to go through such a traumatizing event.
-No one wants to be on board a vehicle with a large number of people and end up in an accident.
-In reality, crowds and accidents are two variables that, for the common good should always avoid mixing.
+The Ward Law Group understands how difficult it may have been to endure such a traumatizing event.
+No one wants to be on board a vehicle with many people and end up in an accident.
+In reality, crowds and accidents are two variables that, for the common good, should always avoid mixing.

-It is normal that you have experienced various emotions that you have not yet been able to channel.
-We understand that these situations can leave a mark on the victim's state of mind.
+Normally, you have experienced various emotions that you have not yet been able to channel.
+We understand that these situations can affect the victim's state of mind.

 Let us accompany you in this process.
-You will feel lighter with our help.
+With our help, you will feel lighter.
 We will see together the best way to justice.
+Call us today at 855-DOLOR-55 for a free consultation!